SomeWeekendReading/someweekendreading.github.io/_posts/2020-11-29-we-need-talmudic-arguments.md

 [Somebody asked me]({{ site.baseurl }}/tags/#SomebodyAskedMe) about the style of argument used when discussing the Talmud, a centuries-long rabbinical dialog on Jewish Law.
-The style involves not so much _winning_, though there is that, but mostly about _understanding_ mulitple points of view.
+The style involves not so much _winning_ (though there is that), but mostly about _understanding_ multiple points of view.
 Sound like something the world could use about now?

 It's an unusual question, since neither my friend nor I are Jews.
 I am, though, religious with as